youtube/cobalt/starboard/README.md

 This will attempt to build the "No Platform Left Behind" test suite with your new Starboard implementation, and you are ready to start porting!

+## Suggested Implementation Order

+When bringing up a new Starboard platform, it is suggested that you try to get the NPLB tests passing module-by-module.
+Because of dependencies between modules, you will find it easier to get some modules passing sooner than other modules.
+Here's a recommended module implementation order in which to get things going:

+ 1. Configuration
+ 1. Memory
+ 1. Time
+ 1. String
+ 1. Log
+ 1. File
+ 1. Directory
+ 1. System
+ 1. Atomic
+ 1. Thread
+ 1. Mutex
+ 1. ConditionVariable
+ 1. Once
+ 1. Socket
+ 1. SocketWaiter
+ 1. Window
+ 1. TimeZone